Tom Brady, Aaron Rodgers Beat Patrick Mahomes, Josh Allen in The Match

-Brady, Rodgers beat Mahomes, Allen in The Match originally appeared on NBC Sports Washington
+Brady, Rodgers beat Mahomes, Allen in The Match originally appeared on NBC Sports Boston

 Tom Brady and Aaron Rodgers had to show Patrick Mahomes and Josh Allen how it’s done on the golf course.